mikidoodle/pidgoncoin/README.md

 # Improvements

 ngl this site is horrendous from a security perspective. past-mihi decided that publicly exposed JSON files are easier than a DB, the site doesn't ask for or verify emails, and above all, it's not hard to give yourself an avogadro amount of coins lmao.
 Feel free to submit a fix if you're up for it!

+# Beware of scammers

+PidgonCoin is not a real currency or cryptocurrency.
+Any cryptocurrency claiming to be made by me that resembles PidgonCoin or any other project I created is a scam designed to steal your money.
+I do not endorse any cryptocurrency or project, nor have I created any cryptocurrencies on any memecoin launchpads.
+Avoid all interactions with people claiming that I have endorsed any cryptocurrency.